-All transcripts from other colleges must be on file at the Admissions Office prior to filing a "Request for Evaluation."
+All transcripts from other colleges must be on file at the Admissions Office prior to or along with submission of a "Request for Evaluation."
 All lower-division credit units earned at other regionally accredited institutions will be evaluated for meeting degree or certificate requirements at COD.